Vithursanaa/CCTV-IntelliGuard/README.md

 The system uses OpenCV for lightweight motion pre-detection, activating a YOLOv8 model—optimized with quantization and pruning—only when movement is detected.
 This approach ensures efficient computation without compromising detection accuracy.

-It is trained to identify whether a person is entering or exiting specific monitored areas such as classrooms, labs, and offices.
-When an event is detected, timestamped video clips are stored in Firestore, and alerts with clip links are sent to a connected mobile application via Firebase Cloud Messaging (FCM).
+It helpes to identify when a person is entering or exiting specific monitored areas such as classrooms, labs, and offices.
+When an event is detected, timestamped video clips are stored and alerts with clip links are sent to a connected mobile application ( via Firebase Cloud Messaging (FCM) ).

 All processing is deployed on a Raspberry Pi, making it a compact, low-power, and cost-effective plug-in solution for upgrading existing CCTV systems.